My name is Mario. Last name Johnson. I kid. Last name Schulzke.

 I am an equal parts entrepreneur, marketer, and teacher.
 Or at least that is what I tell my mother.

 re: entrepreneur.
 I founded IdeaMensch, where we have interviewed and featured over 7,000 entrepreneurs, makers, and doers since 2009.

 re: marketer.
 I spent my twenties running digital marketing campaigns for some of America's biggest brands.
 Since then I have been doing the CMO thing at the University of Montana, Geniuslink, and now am the COO of Pathlabs.

 re: teacher.
-I teach marketing to both business students and nonprofit leaders at the University of Montana and on Commonsense Marketing.
+I teach marketing to both business students and nonprofit leaders at the University of Montana.

 My goal in life used to be to live an interesting life.
 Then I had a child.
 I am an immigrant, a grandson of refugees, a (slow)Ironman, and a Costco Exec member.
 My lifemates are a curly-haired wife, a baby girl who won't nap, a cat named Walter, and a vindictive long-haired wiener dog.

 I used to own a hovercraft.
 Yes, I know.
 That sounds mighty out of character.
 I can't say I loved my time with said hovercraft, but it taught me one of the most valuable lessons of my life.
 A lesson that brought me to America and ultimately enabled the life